JulianHrt/JulianHrt/Readme.md

 # Aloha, guys! 🦩

 My name is Julian.
 I´m based in the middle of germany.
-I work for the @AOKPLUS as a Perfomancemanager.
+I work at AOKPLUS as a Perfomancemanager.
 I´m currently learning Web Development at NeueFische Bootcamp.
 Nice to meet you!

 ## About me